We humans are creatures of habit.

 In any transition, people need to learn new things.

 This is where training is critically important.
-Your management team may be able to handle all training themselves.
+Your management team may handle all training themselves.

-Make certain that your people have all the training that they will need and do not skimp on providing tools to help bring them up to speed.
+Make sure your people have all the training they will need, and do not skimp on providing tools to help bring them up to speed.

 Job and Family Matters

-When making a transition, people that previously managed their jobs quite well may feel overwhelmed.
+When making a transition, people who previously managed their jobs well may feel overwhelmed.

 You need to keep your pulse on your people’s moods to maintain morale.

-There may be times when family matters weigh in.
-You need to be sensitive to what people are going through outside of the job and reasonably accommodate their needs.
+Sometimes, family matters weigh in.
+You need to be sensitive to what people are going through outside the job and reasonably accommodate their needs.

 Be part of the solution, not part of the problem.

-You will constantly be coaching your people as you go through the transition process.
+You will constantly coach your people as you go through the transition process.

-Keep your managers on board and help them help their people stay focused.
-As you get towards the end of the transition consider how you might celebrate with your team.
+Keep your managers on board and help them stay focused.
+As you get towards the end of the transition, consider how you might celebrate with your team.

-Choose a meaningful event that will allow everyone to participate.
+Choose a meaningful event that allows everyone to participate.